jposada202020/CircuitPython_Org_DisplayIO_Dial/README.rst

     :target: https://github.com/psf/black
     :alt: Code Style: Black

 A dial gauge widget for displaying graphical information.
 Derived from Dial made by Kevin Matocha.
 Main Differences:
     * Dial is a complete circle
     * Needle is a line.
 This line could be full or half
     * Needle size could be shortened using the pad option
-    * Others to come.
+    * Can have more than one needle.
+    * Minor ticks can have their own labels

 .. image:: https://github.com/jposada202020/CircuitPython_simple_dial/blob/main/docs/dial.png